ZetaVII/Task-Manager-App/Specification.md

 User who is logged in can view all incomplete tasks
 ### Actors
 1. User

 ### Preconditions
-* precond 1: User is signed in
+* precond 1: User is signed in.
-* precond 2: User has incomplete tasks
+* precond 2: User has incomplete tasks.
+*
 ### Triggers
-User clicks “view incomplete tasks” button
+User clicks “view incomplete tasks” button.

 ### Primary Sequence
-1.User clicks “view incomplete tasks” button
+1.User clicks “view incomplete tasks” button.
-2.Check if user has incomplete tasks
+2.Check if user has incomplete tasks.
-3.App shows list of incomplete tasks
+3.App shows list of incomplete tasks.

 ### Primary Postconditions
-* Incomplete tasks are shown
+* Incomplete tasks are shown.
+*
 ### Alternate Sequences
-2.User clicks “view incomplete tasks” button
+1.User clicks “view incomplete tasks” button.
-3.If no incomplete tasks, then app shows “Congratulations all tasks completed”
+2.If no incomplete tasks, then app shows “Congratulations all tasks completed”.

 ### Alternate Postconditions
- App shows “Congratulations all tasks completed”
+ App shows “Congratulations all tasks completed”.

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.
  *  The "Save changes" button is represented by a colorful and clearly visible box.

 ### Glossary
 * User=has registered username and password
 * Task= item user entered on to do list